jkim284/SP25-IXD-256/README.md

 ## Conclusion

 As you wrap up the project, reflect on your experience of creating it.
 Use this as an opportunity to mention any discoveries or challenges you came across along the way.
 If there is anything you would have done differently, or have a chance to continue the project development given more time or resources, it’s a good way to conclude this section.

-## Project references

-Please include links to any online resources like videos or tutorials that you may have found helpful in your process of implementing the prototype.
-If you used any substantial code from an online resource, make sure to credit the author(s) or sources.